yyou12/yyou12/README.md

 $ git commit -m "xxx"
 $ git push <Your Name> <Branch Name>:<Branch Name>
 ```
-And then, there will be have a prompt in your Github repo console, and then click it.
+And then there will be a prompt in your Github repo console to open a PR, click it to do so.

 ### Run the automation test case
-The binary find the test case via searching the test case title.
-It searches the test case title by RE(`Regular Expression`).So, you can filter your test case by using `grep`.
-Such as, I want to run all [OLM test cases](https://github.com/openshift/openshift-tests/blob/master/test/extended/operators/olm.go#L21), and all of them containns the `OLM` letter, so I can use the `grep OLM` to filter them, as follows:
+The binary finds the test case via searching for the test case title.
+It searches the test case titles by RE (`Regular Expression`).
+So, you can filter your test cases by using `grep`.
+Such as, if I want to run all [OLM test cases](https://github.com/openshift/openshift-tests/blob/master/test/extended/operators/olm.go#L21), and all of them contain the `OLM` letter, I can use the `grep OLM` to filter them, as follows:
 ```console
 $ ./bin/extended-platform-tests run all --dry-run | grep "OLM" | ./bin/extended-platform-tests run -f -
 I0624 22:48:36.599578 2404223 test_context.go:419] Tolerating taints "node-role.kubernetes.io/master" when considering if nodes are ready